 “‘Go, friend! take the chain and ball with you.
 I shall shoot, but the voice of the gun will lie.’

-“When he had made me understand, you may guess that I ran my best!
+“When he made me understand, you may guess I ran my best!
 I was almost over the bank when he fired his piece at me several times, but I had already gained cover and was safe.
-I have never told this before, and would not, lest it should do him an injury, but he was an old man then, and I am sure he must be dead long since.
-That old soldier taught me that some of the white people have hearts,” he added, quite seriously.
+I have never told this before and would not, lest it should injure him, but he was an old man then, and I am sure he must be dead long since.
+That old soldier taught me that some white people have hearts,” he added seriously.

 “I went back to Standing Rock in the night, and I had to hide for several days in the woods, where food was brought to me by my relatives.
-The Indian police were ordered to retake me, and they pretended to hunt for me, but really they did not, for if they had found me I would have died with one or two of them, and they knew it!
-In a few days, I departed with several others, and we rejoined the hostile camp on the Powder River and made some trouble for the men who were building the great iron track north of us [Northern Pacific].
+The Indian police were ordered to retake me and pretended to hunt for me, but they did not, for if they had found me, I would have died with one or two of them, and they knew it!
+In a few days, I departed with several others, and we rejoined the hostile camp on the Powder River and made some trouble for the men building the great iron track north of us [Northern Pacific].

-“In the spring the hostile Sioux got together again upon the Tongue River.
+“The hostile Sioux reunited again in the spring upon the Tongue River.
 It was one of the greatest camps of the Sioux that I ever saw.
-There were some Northern Cheyenne with us, under Two Moon, and a few Santee Sioux renegades from Canada, under Inkpaduta, who had killed white people in Iowa long before.
+There were some Northern Cheyenne with us, under Two Moon, and a few Santee Sioux renegades from Canada, under Inkpaduta, who had previously killed white people in Iowa.
 We had decided to fight the white soldiers until no warrior should be left.”

 At this point, Rain-in-the-Face took up his tobacco pouch and began again to fill his pipe.

-“Of course the younger warriors were delighted with the prospect of a great fight!
+“Of course, the younger warriors were delighted with the prospect of a great fight!
 Our scouts had discovered piles of oats for horses and other supplies near the Missouri River.
-They had been brought by the white man’s fire-boats.
-Presently they reported a great army about a day’s travel to the south, with Shoshone and Crow scouts.
+The white man’s fireboats had brought them.
+They reported a great army about a day’s travel to the south with Shoshone and Crow scouts.